In this article:

 Before you cover your college tuition with a personal loan, you should exhaust all funding options through scholarships, grants and federal student loans.
 Federal student loans are typically a better option than personal loans because:

 - Federal student loans usually come with lower interest rates than personal loans.
-Undergraduate students can currently take out a federal student loan with a 4.99% fixed interest rate, whereas the average interest rate on a 24-month personal loan in the first quarter of 2022 was 9.41%, according to the Federal Reserve.
+Undergraduate students can take out a federal student loan with a 5.5% fixed interest rate (for loans disbursed between July 1, 2023 and July 1, 2024), whereas the average interest rate on a 24-month personal loan is 12.35%, according to November 2023 Federal Reserve data.

 - You don't need a credit check for most federal student loans.
 The only federal student loans requiring a credit check are PLUS loans, which are designed for graduate or professional students and parents who take out student loans for their undergraduate dependents.